 Equity release mortgages can unlock some of the value in your home, but you need to think carefully about fees and the long-term implications.
 Find out more…

-Equity release mortgage products are marketed as a way of releasing some of the value from your home after you’ve paid off your residential mortgage and own your property outright.
+Equity release mortgages are marketed as a way of releasing some of the value from your home after you’ve paid off your residential mortgage and own it outright.

 They’re aimed at older homeowners and retired people who probably wouldn’t be eligible for a regular mortgage and have little or no income to make repayments.

-Many homeowners rely on property prices rising, as they have historically since the 1970s, to pay off an equity release deal while ensuring there is value left in the property for their children to inherit.
+Many homeowners rely on property prices rising to pay off an equity release deal, while making sure there's value left in the property for their children to inherit.

 Yet equity release products aren’t without their drawbacks and shouldn’t be taken on without serious consideration and sound financial advice.